Wintervorst/iitc/README.md

 # Extensions for <a href="https://iitc.me/">IITC</a> - Ingress Intel map

-# * See installation requirements below
+# * See detailed installation requirements below

 I have created several user scripts to help players be more effective in submitting new candidates for portals, pokéstops or pokégyms.